jberends/xppkg/packages/MetadataInXPPKG-INF.md

 ### Name (required)

   The name of the package.
-This name is unique in the world of packages for X-Plane and is case sensitive
+This name is unique in the world of packages for X-Plane and is case sensitive It is a 'slug' meaning should contain lowercase characters and can only include a 'minus' or 'hyphen'

   Example:

       Name: Columbia400
+      Name: Boeing-747

 ### Version (required)